 In the Angry Octopus story, children learn to unwind, relax, and control anger with a fun exercise known as progressive muscle relaxation.
 Children relate to the angry octopus in this story as the sea child shows him how to take a deep breath, calm down, and manage his anger.
 Progressive muscle relaxation can be used to lower stress, decrease pain, and manage anger.

-The Angry Octopus Coloring Book is filled with simple strategies to self-soothe, manage anger, and improve emotional intelligence.
+The Angry Octopus Coloring Book is filled with simple strategies to self-soothe, manage anger, improve emotional intelligence and teach children relaxation techniques.
 Children are empowered to manage their BIG feelings while coloring 76 illustrations.
 Each mindful page motivates children to express themselves peacefully without having a tantrum, meltdown, or outburst.

 “The first time I read this book to my children, they both engaged in the progressive muscle relaxation without any prompting from me.
 Several days later, my six-year-old spontaneously talked about how he could manage his anger by doing what the octopus did.
-A must-have for anyone with children or anyone who works with children.”
+A must-have for anyone with children or anyone who works with children and is interested in strategies to teach children relaxation techniques.”

 — Dr. L. Teegarden, Clinical Psychologist